 In 2008 Dr. Riley created the Massachusetts Academy of Sciences, a non-profit organization whose mission is to increase levels of civic science literacy.
 She currently serves as its President and oversees science outreach and education reform efforts aimed at engaging middle and high school students in independent research experiences and providing their teachers with professional development opportunities in inquiry-based teaching methods.
 She is a fellow of the American Academy of Microbiology and recently joined the Board on Life Sciences of the National Academy of Sciences.

 Sandra began working in the Riley lab in May of 2007 as an undergraduate at the University of Massachusetts Amherst.
 She graduated with a B.S. in Microbiology and became the lab manager and a Research Fellow in the Riley lab.
-She is currently a graduate student in Animal Biotechnology and Biomedical Science and is helping to finalize a large project examining the evolutionary history of beta-lactamase genes - genes that encode proteins which confer resistance to beta-lactam antibiotics.
-More recently, she has founded a small biopharmaceutical company (Bacteriotix) and is working on the development of narrow-spectrum therapeutics.
+She is currently a graduate student in Animal Biotechnology and Biomedical Science.
+She is currently finalizing a large project examining the evolutionary history of beta-lactamase genes - genes that encode proteins which confer resistance to beta-lactam antibiotics.
+Her thesis focuses on the development of novel therapeutics for the treatment of catheter-acquired urinary tract infections.
+She has also founded a small biopharmaceutical company (Bacteriotix) and is working on the development of narrow-spectrum therapeutics.

 Jenna was a Massachusetts Academy of Sciences intern during her senior undergraduate year at UMass Amherst and became the Executive Director upon graduation.
 Jenna is responsible for administering the portfolio of programs the Academy offers, as well as fundraising, partnership building, and operations management.
 Additionally, she oversees student interns and the care of the MAS mascots, Charles Darwin the Bearded Dragon, Monty the Python, and Doc the African Grey parrot.